eval/appquery/README.md

 WHERE EXISTS (
   SELECT 1
   FROM json_each(tags)
-  WHERE json_each.value LIKE ?2 OR ?2 IS NULL
+  WHERE json_each.value LIKE :tag OR :tag IS NULL
 )
 GROUP BY recent_articles.article_id
 ORDER BY recent_articles.article_published_on